 Woolworths South Africa has a reputation for producing ethical products that are of high quality, living up to their slogan “the Woolworths difference”.
-These products, however, can come at a higher price tag than a similar product at other retailers, but the budget-savvy will be happy to know that there are a number of suppliers who can supply Woolworths goods at factory prices.
+These products, however, can come at a higher price tag than a similar product at other retailers.
+But the budget-savvy will be happy to know that there are a number of suppliers who can supply Woolworths goods at factory prices.

 At Woolworths manufacturers Nibbly Bits in Paarl you can indulge your sweet tooth in Woolies rusks, biscuits, cookies and other goodies to leave both your waistline and your pocket bulging.
-This factory shop began making handmade rusks in 1996 in Wellington, and since then to company has grown to employ over 500 people.
+This factory shop began making handmade rusks in 1996 in Wellington.
+Since then the company has grown to employ over 500 people.

 Today, this bakery is one of the largest in the Western Cape, grown from humble beginnings as the Kommetjie Continental Bakery in 1976.
-A professional baker, Bo Horton, saw the bakery’s potential and found financial backers and partners to rename the Continental Bakery and found the Compass Bakery.
-Horton was the first bakery technologist hired by Woolworths, leading to his good gracing the shelves of Woolworths stores.
+A professional baker, Bo Horton, saw the bakery’s potential.
+Then found financial backers and partners to rename the Continental Bakery and found the Compass Bakery.
+Horton was the first bakery technologist hired by Woolworths.
+Leading to his goods gracing the shelves of Woolworths stores.

 If you’re looking for something more saucy than sweet, you can visit the Desirable Lingerie Factory Shop in Epping, Cape Town.
 Along with brands such as Playtex and Triumph, the shop also sells Woolworths-branded underwear under the usual price in the Woolworths store.

 The Piccadilly Fashion Outlet can be found opposite Johannesburg’s Oriental Plaza, stocking Woolworths-branded clothes for women, men and kids.
 Just be prepared to so some sorting and sifting to get to the goodies.

-Take a chance on any factory shops you see advertised; and who knows, you could find goods at non-Woolworths prices and no one else would be the wiser?
+Take a chance on any factory shops you see advertised.
+And who knows, you could find goods at non-Woolworths prices and no one else would be the wiser?